hiowenluke/testor/README.md

 ### 5. Before and after with title

-We can use the title of test case instead of url in "before" and "after".
+You can use the title of test case instead of url in "before" and "after".

 ```js
 module.exports = [